Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the Radeon HD 7950 3GB should in theory be quite a bit better than the GeForce GTX 650 in general. (explain)
+Memory BandwidthThe Radeon HD 7950 3GB, in theory, should be much faster than the GeForce GTX 650 in general. (explain)

-Texel RateThe Radeon HD 7950 3GB will be a lot (about 165%) more effective at anisotropic filtering than the GeForce GTX 650. (explain)
+Texel RateThe Radeon HD 7950 3GB is a lot (more or less 165%) more effective at AF than the GeForce GTX 650. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison